anonymous-replication/replication-nasa/README.md

 <h5>2.2) Processed Data</h5>

 This folder contains the processed data of the nine NASA projects.
+We came up with this version after properly data cleaning, feature importance analysis, and correlation.

 <h4>3) RS-XGB</h4>